References Matter: Investigating the Impact of Reference Set Variation on Summarization Evaluation: Reference Variability and Metric Robustness

 \subsection{Human-written Summaries are Diverse}

 Human-written summaries show substantial diversity.
 We assess the variability in the multi-reference datasets following \citet{giulianelli-etal-2023-comes}.
-For each pair of human-written summaries for the same instance in the three datasets, we report the lexical similarity (the overlapping distinct n-grams between two strings), the syntactic similarity (the overlap of part-of-speech tag n-grams), and the semantic similarity (the cosine and euclidean similarity between the embeddings of the two strings).
+For each pair of human-written summaries for the same instance, we report the lexical similarity (the overlapping distinct n-grams between two strings), the syntactic similarity (the overlap of part-of-speech tag n-grams), and the semantic similarity (the cosine and euclidean similarity between the embeddings of the two strings).

-Figure \ref{fig:probes_references} shows these variations.
+\autoref{fig:probes_references} shows these variations.
 At the dataset level, DUC and SummEval show the lowest similarity among human-written summaries across all dimensions.
 For GUMSum, summaries are more similar to each other.
-We hypothesize that this is likely due to the constrained annotation guidelines.\!\footnote{\url{https://wiki.gucorpling.org/gum/summarization}} It is also worth noting that the similarities revealed here are between different human-written summaries for a given instance as opposed to summaries across genres, for which we still expect significant variations, as demonstrated by \citet{liu-zeldes-2023-gumsum}.
+We hypothesize that this is likely due to the constrained annotation guidelines.
+It is also worth noting that the similarities revealed here are between different human-written summaries for a given instance as opposed to summaries across genres, for which we still expect significant variations, as demonstrated by \citet{liu-zeldes-2023-gumsum}.
 Overall, summaries tend to be similar at the syntactic level, less so at the semantic and lexical level.
-We also observe that LLM outputs show lower diversity (Appendix \ref{appendix:llm_variability}), consistently with previous work \cite{giulianelli-etal-2023-comes}.
+We also observe that LLM outputs show lower diversity (\autoref{appendix:llm_variability}), consistently with previous work \cite{giulianelli-etal-2023-comes}.